Invest with your kids in mind. It helps you play the long term-game

 This idea of investing for someone else builds a powerful mindset and strong will to keep the course, no matter what!
 I recall it was one of the secrets in the performance of Yale’s endowment managed by David Swensen.
 You can check my article on it: the best investment portfolio|Davind Swensen.
 By managing the portfolio of an institution with centuries of history and no short-term goals, he was able to build a unique long-term investment model.

-In a nutshell, you might do it for yourself, for your family, or for your community.
-Just remember the investment basics, and build a clear long term mindset.
+In a nutshell, you might invest for yourself (lifestyle), your family, your community or future generations (impact).
+Just remember the investment basics, and build a clear long-term mindset.
 Keep it real, and Sweat Your Assets!

 If you have enjoyed the article, consider subscribing to my free monthly newsletter.